 In any modern post-production workflow, shared storage is paramount.
 Having a centralized storage system enables teams to share and collaborate more effectively, create content faster, stay organized, and really utilize their media.
 With the high data rates common in 4K production, storage may be the most critical part of a 4K workflow, especially if you’re storing the raw camera masters and editing codecs.
 4K media comes in a lot of different shapes and sizes, and depending on your delivery requirements, that can mean working with files that have bandwidth requirements ranging from 100 megabits per second to well over 1 gigabyte per second!
 With 4K media, you not only have to consider the demands on your network, but also the load on workstations.
 These variables can make it challenging to figure out how to set up your 4K post-production workflow.

 For many people, the goal is to capture the best possible image, with the highest quality files, which means files that retain the most information and give the most flexibility in post-production.
 That means less compression, higher resolutions, and more bit-depth.
 In a perfect world, that means we’re always recording uncompressed 4K—or even better—8K.
 But some trade-offs need to be made, for example, if your project requires extensive VFX or graphics compositing, you’ll probably want to use an uncompressed image sequence, or high bit-depth codec that has no chroma subsampling, and an alpha channel.
-But you’ll need a powerful workstation and high-performance shared storage to support it.
+But you’ll need a powerful workstation and high-performance video editing shared storage to support it.
 In this case, you’ll probably also want to create more compressed (intermediary) files for editorial.

 If you aren’t working on a VFX-heavy project, your best bet for a native 4K workflow might be to work only with a compressed codec like ProRes 422 (which has a data rate of ~500Mb/s) or even ProRes 422 Proxy, which only requires 155Mb per second.